TeamChillax/design/target_platforms.md

-=Target Platforms
+#Target Platforms

-The project will target 5 platforms, 3 destop and 2 mobile.
+The project will target 5 platforms, 3 desktop and 2 mobile.

-== Desktop platforms
+# Desktop platforms
 The expected primary platform type.

 *Windows